atrick/swift/docs/TypeSafeMemory.rst

 Swift does not currently specify any types that are exempt from strict aliasing.
-In the future, it may be useful to declare certain types as exempt--for example, that ``UInt8`` aliases with all other types.
+In the future, it may be useful to declare certain types as exempt--for example, that ``Int8`` (aka ``CChar``) aliases with all other types.
 Since this is not currently the case, all accesses to a memory location must have a related type.

 Layout Compatible Types